Currently available for £695.00 from SportsDirect.com

 We must confess that we deliberately set out to be rather skeptical and unforgiving in this review!
 We weren’t going to be swayed by the attraction of the mighty Reebok brand and its pretty looks before we put it through its paces!
 This machine isn’t just an example of well-marketed hype.
 Yes the jury is still out there on exactly how the zigtech cushioning system really works (!)
 But we can’t deny that as far as shock absorption goes, it gave a comfortable running experience.
 When you combine ALL of the features and functions together it really is that workout ‘experience’ that makes the ZR11 a good choice.

 Nice big rollers and good cushioning make the Reebok ZR11 a respectable choice.
 It's got a good range of workouts too.
-The major disappointment is the level of the incline on maximum setting as it's not all that steep.
-If you're considering this, it'd be worth having a look at the DKN EzRun treadmill which offers a true 12% incline and a higher top speed, at a substantially lower price.
+The major disappointment is the level of the incline on maximum setting as it's not very steep and the price is not the most competitive.
+We'd say that the DKN EzRun treadmill which offers a true 12% incline, a wider deck and a higher top speed for less money is a better choice.
+As is the Proform Power 795i which also has a true 12% incline, a larger motor, higher top speed, larger running deck and is available for virtually just pennies more.
+The ZR11 isn't bad, it's just that other models offer better value for money and a better running experience.

 Reebok ZR11 Specifications